Learning Stable Classifiers by Transferring Unstable Features: Introduction

-We evaluate our approach, Transfer OF Unstable features (\textsc{tofu}), on both image and text classification tasks.
-Our experiments first confirm our hypothesis that standard transfer approaches fail to learn a stable classifier for the target task.
-By explicitly transferring the unstable features, our method delivers significant performance gain (22.9\% in absolute accuracy) over the best baseline across 12 transfer settings, and reaches the performance of an oracle model (with 0.3\% difference) that has direct access to the unstable features.
-Qualitatively, we show that by contrasting different source environments, our method is able to encode examples based on the unstable features.
-Quantitatively, our generated clusters achieve 92\% V-measure when evaluated against the ground truth unstable features.
+We evaluate our approach, Transfer OF Unstable features (\textsc{tofu}), on both synthetic and real-world environments.
+Our synthetic experiments first confirm our hypothesis that standard transfer approaches fail to learn a stable classifier for the target task.
+By explicitly transferring the unstable features, our method significantly improves over the best baseline across 12 transfer settings (22.9\% in accuracy), and reaches the performance of an oracle model that has direct access to the unstable features (0.3\% gap).
+Next, we consider a practical setting where environments are defined by an input attribute and our goal is to reduce biases from other unknown attributes.
+On CelebA, \textsc{tofu} achieves the best worst-group accuracy across 38 latent attributes, outperforming the best baseline by 18.06\%.
+Qualitative and quantitative analyses confirm that \textsc{tofu} is able to identify the unstable features.